 Mike O’Neill: Mike has been the head coach of the Varsity Collierville Dragons since 2012.
 From 2010–2011 Coach O’Neill served as the defensive coordinator and head strength coach.
 He also teaches Business Education at Collierville High.
 Coach O’Neill began coaching at the age of 18 working with the Germantown Middle School team for eight years.
 Prior to joining the CHS staff, Mike coached for nine years at Christian Brothers High School serving as defensive coordinator for six years.
 In 2005, CBHS was the State Championship Runner-Up.
 Before making a career change into education in 2000, Mike worked in the business world in sales and marketing.
 Mike is a graduate of Germantown High School where he lettered in Football and Baseball.
 As a student he won two state championships: he was a starting safety for the 1983 football team and catcher for the 1981 baseball team.
 Coach O’Neill was inducted into the Germantown Baseball Hall of Fame in 1997.
 He went on to play baseball for Memphis State University.

 Tommy Miller: Tommy serves as the Offensive Coordinator/Quarterbacks Coach for the Dragons.
 Coach Miller spent 3 years as the Head Coach at Bolton High School before joining the Dragons staff.
 During his time at Bolton, Coach Miller was named 2012 District 14AAA Coach of the Year, as well as the Shelby Metro Sports Talk Radio “Tommy Harrison” Coach of the Year.
 Prior to being named Head Coach he served as the Offensive Coordinator/Quarterbacks Coach for 6 years, having three Quarterbacks earn All Region honors under his tutelage.
 Before beginning his coaching career Tommy Miller played Arena Football for the Lubbock Lonestars in 2004 and the Tupelo Fire Ants in 2005.
 While with the Lonestars Coach Miller lead the leagues highest scoring offense scoring over 70 points per game.
 While with the Fire Ants Tommy Miller lead the United Indoor Football Association in Total Offense.
 Prior to playing professional football Coach Miller played collegiate football at Arkansas State University from 1998-2002 where he was a two-year starter at Quarterback.
 He graduated high school from Mountain Home High School in Mountain Home Arkansas.
 While in high school, Coach Miller played Football, Basketball and Baseball.
 During his career at Mountain Home he earned All-State and All-Conference honors in Football, and set the Schools single season passing record.
 He also won a State Championship in Baseball in his junior season.
 Tommy Miller is married to his wife Casie Miller, of Germantown, TN.
 Casie played Basketball at ASU, as well as for the Chicago Blaze of the NWBL and a year overseas in Iceland.
-Together they have four children, Taylor 6 years old, Jenna 4 years old, Trenton 2 year old, and Brock 5 months.
+Together they have four children: Taylor, Jenna, Trenton, and Brock.

-Tom Graham: Coach Graham is entering his 10th year at Collierville High School where he teaches Honors and Standard Chemistry.
-He has been the head wrestling coach for the 9 years and coached the freshman football team for 4 years before moving up to coach linebackers the last 4 years.
+Tom Graham: Coach Graham is entering his 11th year at Collierville High School where he teaches Honors and Standard Chemistry.
+He served as the head wrestling coach for the 9 years and coached the freshman football team for 4 years before moving up to coach linebackers.
 He earned a BS in Chemistry and History at Crichton College, a MAEd at Union University, and his EdS at Liberty University.
 He is a graduate of Collierville High School where he participated on the wrestling team and coached the youth program while completing his undergraduate degrees.

-Steve Reeder: Coach Reeder is in his second year of teaching and coaching at Collierville High School.
+Steve Reeder: Coach Reeder is in his third year of teaching and coaching at Collierville High School.
 After a year of coaching Offensive and Defensive Line on the freshman level, he is now responsible for the Offensive Line for the Varsity.
-This is his 14th year overall, with stops at Cordova High School (6) and Germantown High School (6) previously.
-He just celebrated his 18th anniversary to his wife Kimberly Reeder and has one daughter, Chloe Reeder (12) who is a middle school Dragon.
+This is his 15th year overall, with stops at Cordova High School (6) and Germantown High School (6) previously.
+He just celebrated his 19th anniversary to his wife Kimberly Reeder and has one daughter, Chloe Reeder (12) who is a middle school Dragon.
 He teaches US Government and AP Psychology at school.

 Ben Pelliteri is working with the CHS Varsity Running Backs.
 This will be his second year coaching on the varsity level.
 Ben is also a graduate of Collierville HIgh School.